All you Need to Know About Doing Business As (DBA)

 How much does it cost to start a DBA?

-The price varies depending upon the state, city or business structure.
+The price varies depending on the state, city, or business structure.
 But generally, the prices range between $10 to $100.

 Final thoughts